 Today we are covering the technical and theoretical topic of the Provision in accounting.
 So please read it very consciously and in this article, you will learn the meaning of the Provision in accounting types of Provision in accounting, accounting treatment of provision and we will make it an understandable topic in much better ways with the help of examples.

 The provision in accounting means that amount which is charged against Profit or loss account(Income statement) for some uncertain amount of known liability which will be incurred in the near future.

-For example, We have always some sort of debtors which will not pay our dues, So provision for doubtful debts is created to charge that amount of loss to Profit/loss account (income statement).
+For example, We have always some sort of debtors that will not pay our dues, So provision for doubtful debts is created to charge that amount of loss to the Profit/loss account (income statement).

 “According To Part III, Schedule VI of the Companies Act, 1956,